gitter-badger/SurvivalGames-1/README.md

-# Do Not Use this version of the plugin
+# Use at Your own risk!
 Things on this are being changed a lot none of them get tested before they are added so use at your own risk!!!!

 # Test Server!